It's the most wonderful time of the year—when we can ice skate with drag queens and drink ciders in ugly sweater cozies.

 Holiday Ice Rinks in the Bay Area

 (Courtesy of @unionsquarerink)

 Union Square Ice Rink, San Francisco

 Snow in Wine Country?
 You betcha.
-The Merry Meri_tage winter village is your one-stop holiday wonderland with an ice skating rink, Santa visits and story time, holiday tea with princess appearances, VIP igloos serving bottles of bubbly, s'mores by the fire pits and even, really, snow on lawn every day at 6pm.
-The holiday tree lighting is Friday, November 26th with carolers, an artisan market, and a visit from Santa.
+This annual Napa outpost is your one-stop holiday wonderland for ice skating rink, Santa visits and story time, holiday tea, VIP igloos serving bottles of bubbly, s'mores by the fire pits and even, really, snow. // Nov.
+17 through Jan.
+7 at The Meritage Resort & Spa, 875 Bordeaux Way (Napa); for a full schedule of events, go to meritagecollection.com.